haripriyaa02/postman-converter/README.md

  - Inserts test script in requested format with generated arrays
  - Skips conversion for fully-commented scripts

+### Note:

+- The original code is from https://github.com/Rishwanth738/Postman-Converter
+- I modified only the prompt to get better accuracy after conversion and to get desired test outputs by optimizing and using different prompts.
+- The prompts I used are given below - each prompt serves for specific accuracy level and based on the collection size.
+- I have also listed the changes I made with the prompt and test outputs.

 ## PROMPTS:

 1. prompt.py